Cycling instructors are vital to improving road safety but for years their conditions have been eroded.

 We will not tolerate providers winning contracts by cutting instructor rates.
 We will not subsidise the provider companies by picking up the bill for mandatory training.
 We will not allow safety and standards to fall because of cost-cutting.

 Cycling instructors do public sector work without public sector employment protections.
-Every day, parents and learners from all communities in London are entrusting cycling instructors with the safety of their children and of themselves in some of the most challenging road-scenarios in Europe.
+Every day, parents and learners from all communities are entrusting cycling instructors with the safety of their children and of themselves in some of the most challenging road-scenarios in Europe.

 • Instructor pay rates are protected from the contract tendering process